AlenChen0216/NDTwin-Website/content/en/docs/NDTwin User Manual/_index.md

 ---
 title: NDTwin User Manual
-description: Detail the steps required to install and use NDTwin and develop Apps over it.
+description: Explain how to use NDTwin and its tools.
 date: 2017-01-04
 weight: 9
 ---